octallium/golang-handbook/docs/basic/variables-constants.md

 ## Output

+???+ success "Output"

         The value of 'name' variable is: Octallium
         The value of 'age' variable is: 9
         The value of 'SECRET_KEY' constant is: abc-123-xyz-098 Now the value of 'name' variable is: Golang Handbook Now the value of 'age' variable is: 13

 ## Github